EricScyty3/Chinese-Checkers-Platform/README.md

 All the executable files provided here are generated from a MacOS environment, therefore, if you are a user of a different platform, you may want to build up the environment first such that application could be run.

 Please make sure that you've already installed sufficient Haskell environments such as GHC (8.10.7), Cabal (3.6.2.0) and Stack (2.9.1), if not, then you might want to have a look at how to [install](https://www.haskell.org/ghcup/) them easily.
+Besides, it is also required for the user to install certain libraries to ensure the executable file provided can run correctly.

 ## Installation